 - There are more than 270 festivals and events organized throughout the year to support and promote local arts and music talents.

-Why Settle in Calgary?
+Why Immigrate to Calgary?

+When moving to Calgary, you may expect to get some help in getting around and settling.
 Several organizations are there to support new immigrants and make them feel at home.
 Agencies like Immigration Alberta (or the French version – Bonjour Alberta), Calgary Catholic Immigration Society and Directions for Immigrants – Bow Valley College, provide employment and education support as well as settlement services to new immigrants.
 Skill Assessment services allow workers to expand their careers and take new chances in the city.
 With a multicultural and welcoming environment as well as ample chances of economic growth, it doesn’t take long to feel at home and build a new life in Calgary.

 Immigration to Calgary, Alberta

-Depending on your eligibility and purpose of immigration, here are some of the immigration options to opt for the province of Alberta.
+Depending on your eligibility and purpose of immigration, here are some of the immigration options to opt for in the province of Alberta.

 Alberta Immigrant Nominee Program